 Doug E. Fresh

 The Human Beat Box himself, Doug E. Fresh, has been linked to Scientology since the 1980s.
 His former girlfriend, radio personality Miss Jones, had worked with fellow celebrity Scientologist Isaac Hayes—and that's how Fresh found the controversial religion, too.

 In an interview with Essence magazine in 2009, the "La Di Da Di" rapper said he found the Scientology "fascinating" from the onset.
 "I've learned how to look at things and not judge them but respect them," he said.
 "Scientology is not written with disrespect toward God.
 It doesn't worship something that is evil.
 It is scientific, mathematical, and spiritual.
-The black community has to check it out and see what's there.
+The Black community has to check it out and see what's there.
 I'm not saying it's for everyone, but you have to take a look.
 You may be amazed at what you get."

-Famous for his role as Eugene in Grease and voicing the characters of some of America’s favorite cartoons, Eddie Deezen was first introduced to Scientology by former castmate John Travolta.
-He has not been all that active in the church lately, but in 2012 he told Vice, “Now, I'm not going to tell you everything, it's something you would have to try for yourself and see if it works for you.
-I'm never the kind to place my beliefs on someone else.
+You probably remember him as Eugene, the obligatory geek in Grease, so it makes sense that Eddie Deezen was first introduced to Scientology by former castmate John Travolta.
+"Now, I'm not going to tell you everything, it's something you would have to try for yourself and see if it works for you," he said in a 2012 interview with Vice.
+"I'm never the kind to place my beliefs on someone else.
 Everyone has their own path to happiness."

-Known for her role in Fatal Attraction, actress Anne Archer discussed her relationship with Scientology in a 2014 interview with The Guardian.
-“Scientology has been very meaningful in my life.
-It's taught me a lot of good information.
+Anne Archer, who was nominated for an Oscar for her role in Fatal Attraction, became a part of the religion during her first marriage.
+"Scientology has been very meaningful in my life," she told The Guardian in 2014.
+"It's taught me a lot of good information.
 A lot of sanity.
-It's a lot about responsibility and it's very smart stuff that has helped me in my life…” She became a Scientologist during her first marriage to real estate investor William Davis.
+It's a lot about responsibility and it's very smart stuff that has helped me in my life…"